holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 `/sys/fs/cgroup/[resource]/docker/[containerId]`
 You will notice that Docker creates cgroups using the container Id.

-If you want to manually create a cgroup and have your containers hierarchically nested within it, you just need to `mkdir` within:
+If you want to manually create a cgroup, and have your containers hierarchically nested within it, you just need to `mkdir` within:
 `/sys/fs/cgroup/`
-you will probably need to be root for this.
+You will likely need to be root for this.

 {linenos=off, lang=bash}
     /sys/fs/cgroup mkdir cg1

-Which makes and populates the directory and also sets up the cgroup like the following:
+This makes and populates the directory, and also sets up the cgroup like the following:

 {linenos=off, lang=bash}
     /sys/fs/cgroup   find -name "cg1"